ahsanullah-8bit/APSS/README.md

 > [!NOTE]
 > I'd recommend using Qt's Online Installer to download Qt, Qt Creator, etc. It'll be easier to set all the options and just build and run.
+> `ODB 2.5.0 compiler` is automated through `FetchContent` and `pkgconf 2.4.3` is managed through vcpkg.
+> You can do the same for Qt, if you prefer that.
+It's not included in the [vcpkg.json](vcpkg.json) to allow customization.

 #### Dependencies
 * Qt 6.9 (Qt Quick, Multimedia, Network, ...)